Netflix/OpenVPCal/README.md

   <tr>
    <td><code>6.
 PRE-PROCESS PLATE</code>
    </td>
-   <td>OpenVpCal only accepts Linear EXR as input: pre-process your camera plate to be either Linear/AP0 (ACES 2065-1) or Linear/Camera Native.
+   <td>OpenVpCal accepts a variety of input files, such as DPX, TIFF, MOV, in conventional camera or didplay colur spaces, Linear EXR in ACES or conventional camera or display colour spaces, or SONY RAW, ARRIRAW or RED RAW in their respective file formats and colour spaces.
+If your camera records in a non-supported format, you will be required to pre-process your camera plate to be either Linear/AP0 (ACES 2065-1) or Linear/Camera Native.
 We recommend Linear/AP0 (default for the tool).
+The tool accepts custom Input Device Transforms (IDTs) for non conventional input colour spaces.
    </td>
   </tr>
   <tr>
    <td><code>7.
-LOAD PLATE EXR SEQUENCE ON WALL</code>
+LOAD PLATE FILE ON WALL WIDGET</code>
    </td>
-   <td>In OpenVpCal, right-click on the LED WALL and select “Load Plate Sequence”.
-Select the folder where the pre-processed camera plate is.
+   <td>In OpenVpCal, right-click on the LED WALL and select “Load Plate”.
+Select the folder where the camera plate is.
    </td>
   </tr>
   <tr>